CarlosEspejo/easy_sync/README.md

 ### Todo
+* ~~Given a source and destination a snapshot should be created.~~
-* It should use the latest backup for Rsync's --link-dest option and create a new snapshot with the files that changed
+* It should use the latest backup for Rsync's --link-dest option and create a new snapshot with the files that changed.
-* Given a source and destination a initial snapshot should be created
-* On first run app should prompt for source path and destination path and create a yaml file
-* Support multiple source and destination configurations
+* Support multiple source and destination configurations by using a yaml config file.
-* Add ability to manage and modify configured backup paths